arjbhat/ImageProcessing/USEME.md

 - `(component name)-component image-name [mask-image] dest-image-name` (Create a greyscale image with the (component name) component of the image with the given name.
   [supported (component name): red, green, blue, value, luma, intensity])
-    - Must have already loaded or created an image with the given name
+    - Must have already loaded or created an image with the given name.
     - If mask image is provided, only parts overlapped with black in the mask image are changed.
     - If mask image is provided, an image with that name must also have been loaded or created.
     - If mask image is provided, the mask image must be the same size as the image.